Chair, Division of Art

 Biography

-Whitney Lynn works across a wide range of media to explore the role of images in the construction of myth, illusion, power and desire.
-Recent investigations examine the archetype of the femme fatale, the subversive potential of floral art, perceptual traps, and shifting depictions of forbidden knowledge.
+Whitney Lynn works across a wide range of media to explore the role of images in the construction of myth, illusion, power, and desire.
+Her projects investigate perceptual traps, overlaps between military and civilian cultures, and shifting depictions of forbidden knowledge.

-Lynn has exhibited internationally at venues including the San Francisco Museum of Modern Art, Torrance Art Museum, Yerba Buena Center for the Arts, Corcoran Gallery of Art, and CCA Wattis Institute.
-She has created site-responsive public art for the San Diego International Airport, alongside the Burke-Gilman Trail in Seattle, in the City of Reno's City Hall lobby, and in the form of bus bench billboards throughout Miami.
-She was the first National Artist-in-Residence at The Neon Museum, Las Vegas, and also an artist-in-residence at the de Young Museum and the Internet Archive.
-She is currently an Artist Fellow with Black Cube Nomadic Museum.
+Lynn has exhibited internationally at venues that include the San Francisco Museum of Modern Art, Yerba Buena Center for the Arts, CCA Wattis Institute for Contemporary Art, El Espacio 23, Centro Bahía, and Listasafn Árnesinga Art Museum.
+She has created site-responsive public art for the San Diego International Airport, the city of Reno, and the Seattle Office of Arts & Culture.
+She was an Artist-in-Residence at the de Young Museum, The Neon Museum, Las Vegas, and Internet Archive.
+She is currently an Artist Fellow with Black Cube Nomadic Art Museum, completing a monumental installation that reflects on the history of nuclear testing in Nevada.

 Lynn started teaching at the University of Washington in 2018.
 She previously taught at Stanford University, the San Francisco Art Institute, and the University of California, Berkeley.